Patient Reported Outcomes: don’t skip that question!

-- When allowing patients to skip a question on devices like smartphones or tablets you introduce the risk of skipping a question in error.
-For example, when confirming an answer the patient could accidentally double-click and so unintentionally skip the following question.
+- When allowing patients to skip a question on devices, you introduce the risk of skipping a question in error.
+For example, when confirming an answer, the patient could accidentally double-click and so unintentionally skip the following question.

 Don’t skip a question

 - To get the most complete PRO data possible, you might therefore decide not to allow patients to skip any question.